GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 ### HVLearn: Learning-based testing of SSL/TLS hostname verification.
+The hostname verification functionality is a fundamental functionality in the SSL/TLS protocol.
+The purpose of the hostname verification functionality is to check that a domain name matches the hostname in the a certificate.
+The complexity of the procedure comes from the fact that instead of a single string matching routine, the SSL/TLS protocol gives the capability to utilize wildcards in order to specify a range of domain names to match with the certificate.
+Incorrect implementation of the these rules can result in severe security vulnerabilities such as man-in-the-middle attacks and others.

+To effectively test this parsing functionality, we developed HVLearn, a tool which uses automata learning algorithms to learn DFA models of the hostname verification implementation of different libraries and then uses either differential testing to find differences between implementation or can check whether the inferred parsers comply with regular expression rules.
+Using HVLearn we found 8 unique violations of the RFC specification in several different SSL/TLS libraries.

 For more information check our [Oakland 2017 paper](/files/snp17.pdf) and try out the [HVLearn tool](https://github.com/HVLearn/HVLearn).